 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some experts believe this is a measure of a nursing home's rehabilitation services.
+This tells you the percent of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - Winona Health ServicesAcute Care Hospitals 16.23 miles away855 Mankato Avenue Winona Minnesota 55987Voluntary non-profit - Private(507) 454-3650